grodansparadis/pyvscphelper/docs/old/helper_lib_api_communication.md

 #####  handle

-Handle for the communication channel obtained from a call to [vscphlp_newSession](./vscphlp_newsession.md).
+Handle for the communication channel obtained from a call to [newSession](./newsession.md).

 ##### pEvent (c/c++)

 Pointer to event that will get event data after a sucessfull call.
-See [vscphlp_receiveEvent](#vscphlp_receiveEvent) for a description.
+See [receiveEvent](#receiveEvent) for a description.

 ##### pEvent (Python)

 Event that will get event data after a sucessfull call.
-See [vscphlp_receiveEvent](#vscphlp_receiveEvent) for a description.
+See [receiveEvent](#receiveEvent) for a description.

 ##### timeout